speric/speric.github.com/_posts/2018-10-27-cleaning-up-old-git-branches.md

 ```

 The output of `git branch -vv` will be piped to the `grep` command above.
 This command will [grep](http://man7.org/linux/man-pages/man1/grep.1.html)
-that output for any lines which take the form of `origin/branch-name:` and end with `gone]`.
+that output for any lines which contain `origin/some-branch-name: gone]`.

 ```zsh
 > git branch -vv | grep "origin/.*: gone]"